SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 common SuperDARN 7 or 8 pulse sequence design.
 The sequence definition here is the time to transmit one sequence and the time for receiving echoes from that sequence.

-**Averaging period (integration time)**
+**Averaging period**

 A time duration where the sequences are repeated to gather enough information to average and reduce the effect of spurious emissions on the data.
-These are defined by either number of sequences, or a length of time during which as many sequences as possible are transmitted.
+These are defined by either a number of sequences, or a length of time during which as many sequences as possible are transmitted.
 For example, researchers may be familiar with the standard 3 second averaging period in which ~30 pulse sequences are sent out and received in a single beam direction.